Mesh LogoMesh

 const utxos = await wallet.getUtxos();

-The change address will be the address receiving the minted NFTs and the transaction's change.
-Additionally, we will need the client's wallet UTXOs to build the minting transaction.
+The change address receives the minted NFTs and change.
+The client's UTXOs are needed to build the transaction.

 const assetMap = new Map<Unit, Quantity>();